o) Provisions

 Impairment of non- financial assets

 The Company assesses at each reporting date whether there is an indication that an asset may be impaired.
 If any indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset’s recoverable amount.
 An asset’s recoverable amount is the higher of an asset’s or CGU’s fair value less costs of disposal and its value in use.
-It is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other
+It is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or group of assets.
+Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down

-assets or group of assets.
-Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
+to its recoverable amount.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 In determining fair value less costs of disposal, recent markets transactions are taken into account.
 If no such transactions can be identified, an appropriate valuation model is used.
 These calculations are corroborated by valuation multiples, quoted share prices for publicly traded subsidiaries or other available fair value indicators.

 Share Based Payment

 The Company measures the cost of equity-settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
-Estimating fair value for share-based payment transactions requires determination of the most appropriate valuation model, which is dependent on the terms and conditions of the grant.
+Estimating fair value for share- based payment transactions requires determination of the most appropriate valuation model, which is dependent on the terms and conditions of the grant.
 This estimate also requires determination of the most appropriate inputs to the valuation model including the expected life of the share option, volatility and dividend yield and making assumptions about them.
 The assumptions and models used for estimating fair value for share-based payment transactions are disclosed in Note 34.

 Volume discounts and pricing incentives

-the discount/ incentive.
+The Company accounts for volume discounts and pricing incentives to customers as a reduction of revenue based on the rateable allocation of the discounts/ incentives amount to each of the un derlying revenue transaction that results in progress by the customer towards earning the discount/ incentive.
 Also, when the level of discount varies with increases in levels of revenue transactions, the Company recognizes the liability based on its estimate of the customer’s future purchases.
 If it is probable that the criteria for the discount will not be met, or if the amount thereof cannot be estimated reliably, then discount is not recognized until the payment is probable and the amount can be estimated reliably.
-The Company recognizes changes in the estimated amount of obligations for discounts in the period in which the change occurs.
+The Company recognizes changes in the estimated amount of

 Determining the lease term of contracts with renewal and termination options - as lessee